 The Cmetrick Mini has 4 cubes, each with 24 possible orientations, so this gives an upper bound of 244 positions.
 On this puzzle there is only one parity restriction, so the number of positions is 244/2 = 165,888.
 Again there are in fact 24 solutions, so if we consider identical any positions that differ only by recolouring then there are really only 243/2 = 6,912 positions.

 Stefan Pochmann has calculated the number of positions at each depth of the Cmetrick, and his results are shown below left.
-It shows that in the worst case only 15 quarter turns are needed to solve the puzzle.
-Below right are my results for the Cmetrick Mini, showing you need at most 9 quarter turns to solve it.
+It shows that in the worst case only 15 quarter turns are needed to solve the puzzle (12.254 on average).
+Below right are my results for the Cmetrick Mini, showing you need at most 9 quarter turns to solve it (6.4748 on average) or 8 moves (6.0569 on average) if a half turns counts as one move.

 Phase 1: Solve the edge balls, forming a cross.